gooddavvy/markdown-repository-snapshot-app/README.md

 - [x] Making it work via GitHub API and GitHub API token
 - [x] Doing it via getting and unzipping zip file for repository (**the magical part**)
+- [x] Allowing users to take a snapshot of a specific directory in the repository
+- [ ] Allowing users to take a snapshot of a specific branch in the repository

 **Feel free to look at the code--the app is all open-source!**